 Finley to Atlantic premiers: EI reforms are 'reasonable, common sense'

-Human Resources Minister Diane Finley a question during Question Period in the House of Commons on Parliament Hill in Ottawa on Thursday, June 21, 2012.
-(The Canadian Press/Sean Kilpatrick)
+Then-Human Resources Minister Diane Finley answers a question during question period in the House of Commons on Parliament Hill in Ottawa on Thursday, June 21, 2012.
+(Sean Kilpatrick / THE CANADIAN PRESS)

 The Canadian Press

 Published Tuesday, April 30, 2013 6:46AM EDT

 HUNTS POINT, NOVA SCOTIA -- Ottawa defended its changes to EI yesterday in response to a request from four Atlantic premiers for the federal government to suspend changes made to the program.

 Federal Human Resources Minister Diane Finley says the reforms are "reasonable, common sense efforts to help Canadians get back to work faster."

 Under some of the new rules, those who frequently claim E-I need to prove they're actively seeking work.